allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 #### Using the correct download link

-- [ ] On this repository's page, click the `Clone or download` button
+- [ ] On this repository's page, click the `Clone or download` button in the upper right hand corner
+* You may need to scroll up to see it
 - [ ] In the upper right corner of the box that appears, click `Use SSH`
 - [ ] Copy the link that appears in the textbox below the phrase "Use a password with a protected key."